predictionmachine/pm-github-actions/README.md

 ##

-**Question:** How can i add secrets to repo and test them in workflow?
+**Question:** How can I add secrets to repo and test them in workflow?

 **Answer:** Secrets are encrypted environment variables that you create in an organization, repository, or repository environment.
 The secrets that you create are available to use in GitHub Actions workflows.
 You can read more about how to setup secrets in the repo [here](https://docs.github.com/en/actions/reference/encrypted-secrets)
 To use the secret in your workflow file you can simply use an expression: `${{ secrets.YOUR_SECRET_NAME }}` to evaluate your secret in workflow steps.